Leandro Rinaudo: International career

-Rinaudo never received any call-up from Italy at youth level, although during the 2004–05 season, he received several call-up from Italy under-21 Serie B representative team.
+Rinaudo never received any call-up from Italy at youth level, although during the 2004–05 season, he received several call-ups from Italy under-21 Serie B representative team.
 He was capped once at international level, in the team's only game of the team that season against Bosnia and Herzegovina; he replaced Marco Pomante in the second half.
 The Italy under-21 Serie B side won the match 3–2.

 After retiring

 After he retired in 2016, Rinaudo was hired as a scout and the right hand of the sporting director at Vicenza.
 In October 2017, he changed position and was hired by the club as the new technical director.

 In June 2018, he was hired by U.S. Cremonese as their sporting director.
 He was fired on 28 February 2019.

-On 3 August 2019, he returned to his native Palermo, joining the newly refounded club (now in Serie D) as the head of youth system area.
+On 3 August 2019, he returned to his native Palermo, joining the newly refounded club (now in Serie D) as the head of the youth system area.

-On 28 July 2022, following the resignations of head coach Silvio Baldini and director of football Renzo Castagnini a few weeks after City Football Group's takeover of Palermo was completed, Rinaudo was promoted sporting director on an interim basis.
+On 28 July 2022, following the resignations of head coach Silvio Baldini and director of football Renzo Castagnini a few weeks after City Football Group's takeover of Palermo was completed, Rinaudo was promoted to sporting director on an interim basis.
 On 20 October 2022, Rinaudo was permanently appointed sporting director.
+On 5 June 2024, after nearly two seasons in charge as sporting director, Palermo confirmed Rinaudo's departure from the club.